-Interestingly, when looking for consensus and ranking sentences by agreement score, \ourmodel returns the related sentence from the English version that avoids stating the author's nationality: \emph{``Dracula is a novel by Bram Stoker, published in 1897.''} Intuitively, shorter statements have a higher chance of obtaining consensus.
+Interestingly, when looking for consensus and ranking sentences by agreement, \ourmodel returns the English version that avoids stating any nationality: \emph{``Dracula is a novel by Bram Stoker, published in 1897.''} Intuitively, shorter statements have higher chance of obtaining consensus.

 In another example, we look at the articles about ``Big Ben''.
 The top discrepancy prediction was a sentence from the Chinese version that was likely mistranslated due to multiple segmentation options.
 While this does not necessarily reveal a mistake in the original document, it shows the potential of this approach for flagging translation mistakes when related sources are available.
 The second ranked sentence identifies a statement from the Swedish page regarding the monument's official name.
 Upon manual verification, even though articles discuss several names that were changed over time, none seem to directly support that claim.